-The Gospel passage for this Sunday includes the famous "Parable of the Good Samaritan," and it contains the most important question that could ever be asked.
+This Gospel passage includes the famous "Parable of the Good Samaritan," and it contains the most important question that could ever be asked.
 "What shall I do to inherit eternal life?"
 No other question is more fundamental to our condition in a fallen world.
-It is another way of asking, "what is the Gospel?"
+It is another way of asking, "What is the Gospel?"
 A scholar who was an expert in the Law of Moses (here, called a "lawyer") asked the question.
-The answer, of course, is found in Jesus Christ, the Son of God, who, even though we we are sinners, loves us, came down to us and gave Himself to heal us and restore us to eternal life.
+The answer, of course, is found in Jesus Christ.
+He is the Son of God, and even though we are sinners, He loves us.
+He has come down to us, and He gave Himself to heal us and restore us to eternal life.

-To answer the Biblical scholar's question, the Lord starts with the teaching found in the Old Testament: "What is written in the Law?" the Lord asks.
-The answer summarizes the two central teachings of the Mosaic Law: "You shall love the Lord your God with all your heart, and with all your soul, and with all your strength, and with all your mind; and your neighbor as yourself."
-At this point, the Lord allows the lawyer to ask another question: "And who is my neighbor?"
+To answer the Biblical scholar's question, Christ starts with the teaching found in the Old Testament: "What is written in the Law?"
+Christ asks.
+The answer summarizes the two central teachings of the Mosaic Law: that one must love God with one's entire being and love one's neighbor as himself.
+At this point, Christ allows the lawyer to follow up with the question of who our neighbor is.
 This is important because it becomes the focus of Jesus' teaching in this passage.

 Jesus then tells a parable with a vivid story that includes many common elements in first-century Palestine.
-The road from Jerusalem to Jericho (still there today) was notoriously filled with robbers because it was a deserted road.
-A man is beaten and robbed, and the religious leaders (a Priest and a Levite) pass by and ignore him, but a Samaritan takes care of him.
-As the Fathers explain, these elements become symbols of spiritual realities that speak of Christ and our human condition.
+The road from Jerusalem to Jericho (still there today) was notoriously filled with robbers because it was a deserted robe.
+A man who is traveling there is beaten and robbed.
+Two religious leaders, a Priest and a Levite, pass by and ignore him, but a Samaritan takes care of him.
+As the Church Fathers explain, these elements symbolize the spiritual realities that speak of Christ and our human condition.

 The Samaritans were an ethnic and religious group considered by the Jewish people as enemies and as religiously unclean.
 This hostility was deeply rooted in the history of the Old Testament when the Kingdom of Israel was divided in the 10th century BC.
-However, as the Lord Jesus emphasizes in the parable, it is the Samaritan who helped the Jewish man, half dead on the ground.
-The Samaritan was literally "moved with compassion," so he took care of his wounds and took him to the Inn (a lodge).
-There the Samaritan provided for the wounded man's healing process and paid the innkeeper for ongoing care until he would return.
+However, as the Lord Jesus emphasizes in the parable, it is the Samaritan who helped the Jewish man, who was half dead on the ground.
+The Samaritan was moved with compassion, so he took care of the man's wounds and took him to the Inn, that is, a lodge.
+There, the Samaritan provided for the wounded man's healing process and paid the innkeeper for ongoing care until he returned.